-A degree in journalism enhanced by university history short courses, means that everywhere he goes, Harold observes with the eye of an historian and the curiosity of a journalist.
-His research is often supplemented with tangible evidence of the past unearthed by metal detecting.
-In this way, he uniquely removes the barrier of time and space, to bring history alive in the here and now of real people.
+A degree in journalism enhanced by university short courses in history and archaeology, means that everywhere he goes, Harold observes with the eye of an historian and the curiosity of a journalist.
+His research is often supplemented with tangible evidence unearthed by by his work as a detectorist.
+In this way, he uniquely removes the barrier of time and space, to bring history alive by connecting to real people.

 His stories result in the unexpected.
 A series of claims-to-fame short stories drew top marks from his old English teacher from school.
 A family history that Harold wrote for his uncle unexpectedly sold in four countries.

-This blog records Harold’s appreciation of everyday life and travel from an historic perspective, often weaving his own family history into unique individualistic posts.
+This blog records Harold’s appreciation of everyday life and travel from an historic perspective, weaving his love of history into unique individualistic posts.
 Please follow, share, and enjoy.